Addiction Recovery with Integrative Psychiatry

 Can Recovery Happen Without Medication?

-Instead, we collaborate with your prescriber to design a safe, gradual, staged taper when appropriate — ensuring your nervous system remains stable through every step.
+Instead, we collaborate with your prescriber to design a safe, gradual, and staged taper where appropriate — ensuring your nervous system remains supported every step of the way.

-For some individuals, the most effective approach blends medication with functional psychiatry and biochemical repair.
+For many people, the most effective approach blends medication support with functional psychiatry and biochemical repair.

 There is no one-size-fits-all.

-Recovery is personal — and our job is to help you find the safest, most sustainable version of it.
+Recovery is personal — and our role is to help you find the safest, most sustainable version of it for your brain and body.

 Our 3-Step Recovery Framework